 - Hands-on Learning: Teachers can also request curriculum assistance to help student’s playwriting.

-To schedule a workshop or residency, email: firstname.lastname@example.org.
+To schedule a workshop, email: firstname.lastname@example.org.